CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cost-allocation-tags.md

 ```

 ### Obtain the Listos Benchmark Case from the S3 bucket
-Note, my original instructions were to put the data on /shared/data, but after having issue running, it is better to move to /fsx to avoid error not finding CONC file.
+Note, my original instructions were to put the data on /shared/data, but after having issue running, it is better to move to /fsx to avoid error not finding CONC file due to slower disk speed of /shared volume.

 ```
 cd /fsx